basic-1/basic-1/docs/embedding.md

 `B1_FEATURE_TYPE_SINGLE`: enables `SINGLE` data type. `B1_FEATURE_FUNCTIONS_MATH_EXTRA` feature is not allowed without `SINGLE` type enabled.
 Also disabling floating-pont data types turns off random generator feature.
 `B1_FEATURE_RPN_CACHING`: enables expression postfix notation caching. `b1_ex_prg_rpn_cache` and `b1_ex_prg_rpn_get_cached` functions have to be implemented to do the caching if enabled.

+`B1_FEATURE_SUBSCRIPT_XXBIT`, where `XX` can be `8`, `12`, `16`, `24`: selects type and range of interpreter's array subscript.
+Enabling two or more macros of the group is not allowed.
+The macro determines signed integer data type for internal subscript value representation and subscript range (minimal and maximal values).
+Default subscript type (if no one macro is enabled) is 16-bit.

+`B1_FEATURE_MEMOFFSET_XXBIT`, where `XX` can be `16` or `32`: selects data type for internal memory offset representation.
+The type should be at least 4 bits larger than subscript data type.
+Default type is 32-bit.

 ## Interpreter's global variables and functions

 Hosting application can control the interpreter core by reading/writing special global variables and calling some functions.
 The most of them are described below.